 Data Warehousing with SQL Server

-Practical Computer Applications (PCA) engages a variety of technologies for data collection into data sourcing databases.
+Practical Computer Applications (PCApps) engages a variety of technologies for data collection into data sourcing databases.

 - Extracts them into data staging databases